 I'm still waiting for my generation's Kiss, Korn, to come out with their own comic book, printed in Real Korn Jizz from the incredible men's room blowjob the lead singer got from Todd Mcfarlane.

-Am I the only person who thinks terminal cancer patients are total pussies?
-They have all of their lives to prepare for death, yet when it finally appears on the horizon, it's time to throw the mother of all self-pitying hissy fits.
+Also, I want to be a trendsetter.
+Most people have decades to prepare for death, yet when it finally appears on the horizon, it's time to throw the mother of all self-pitying hissy fits.
 Well, fuck that.
 I got all the existential dread out of my system with spooky album covers.
 When I go out, it's going to be in blaze of glory and, hopefully, bloodshed.
 What follows is a fictional account of the ideal way I would like to die.
-Look for a special cameo by Lowtax as my ethnic sidekick!
+Look for a special cameo by Lowtax as my sidekick!

 My Ideal Death, by Jed

 Sometimes Lowtax does this thing where he slicks back his hair and pretends to be Squaresoft producer Hironobu Sakaguchi.
-It's mostly so I can practice what I'm going to say to the guy if I ever run into his bad RPG making ass at a sushi bar or ultraviolent schoolgirl tentacle rape porn outlet store somewhere.
-"That's my dead mother over there." said Lowtax, (italics added to denote Lowtax's shitty fake Japanese accent -ed) pointing to a homeless woman sleeping in the corner of the subway car, "Fortunately, the knowledge that her spirit has returned to the planet as part of the lifestream eases my pain."
+It's mostly so I can practice what I'm going to say to the guy if I ever run into his bad RPG making ass at a bar or porn store somewhere.
+"That's the corpse of Aeris over there." said Lowtax, pointing to a homeless woman sleeping in the corner of the subway car, "Fortunately, the knowledge that her spirit has returned to the planet as part of the lifestream eases my pain."

 "Wow, really?"
 I said, "Shit, it must suck to be her.
 What with there being no lifestream and all.
 What with death actually being a macroverse of terror where we're tortured constantly by our own weaknesses and bad memories until, in a final irony, our soul actually decides to kill itself in some excruciatingly painful way."
-I then proceeded to writhe around on the floor for a few minutes, simulating my soul being ripped asunder while screaming, "Clive Barker, you were riiiiiiiiiiight!!!".
+I then proceeded to writhe around on the floor for a few minutes, simulating my soul being ripped asunder.

-Then I woke up in an alleyway somewhere in downtown Boston, my face covered with blood and cartilage mix.
+Then I woke up in an alleyway somewhere in downtown Boston, my face covered with blood.
 I had 3 broken ribs and to top it off some dickhead with a cell phone thought it'd be really "funny" to call an ambulance.
 Paramedics in Boston don't actually administer medical aid; they just follow you around until you pay them to go away.
 It's a union thing or something.

 By evening I had already made a small fortune in the amateur bus fighting circuit.
 The first thing I did was pay off the paramedics, who were still following me around and occasionally standing in my way when I wanted to walk somewhere.
-I was about to grab my mattress full of blood-stained 20 dollar bills and go home when Lowtax told me that some handicapped guy was willing to pay $300 for a fight.
+I was about to grab my sack of blood-stained 20 dollar bills and go home when Lowtax told me that some rich guy was willing to pay $300 for a fight.
 I was like "Fuck that, I'm retired.
-Tell him it isn't gonna happen unless he pays twice that much, and an extra $100 for every appendage he's either missing or can't feel."
+Tell him it isn't gonna happen unless he pays twice that much."
 Much to my surprise, this person agreed.
-It wasn't until the fight began that I realized I was actually up against Christopher Reeve and a few steak knives that someone had taped onto the armrests of his state-of-the-art tongue-controlled wheelchair.
+It wasn't until the fight began that I realized I was actually up against Christopher Reeve in his state-of-the-art tongue-controlled wheelchair.
 After taking a slowly rotating sawed-off pool cue to the chest I was able to connect with a right cross, causing him to spit out blood and a small black object.
 I thought it was the wheelchair controls and put it in my mouth but it was just a Jolly Rancher.
 By the time I realized my fatal error it was already too late and Christopher Reeve had backed up onto my leg.
 I felt bones give way under the pressure of several hundred pounds of tongue recognition hardware and underdeveloped muscle and lost consciousness.

 When I came to Reeve had already started his 2 mph victory lap around the bus.
 The crowd was on my side, though, and I staggered to my feet.
 My leg was broken but I was still pretty sure that I could win.
 All I had to do was find the Eye of the Tiger.
 Then I remembered that was just in some Resident Evil puzzle.
 Suffice to say, I won the fight but eventually died from blood loss.